Karl Duldig: Australia; enemy alien, sculptor

-They were deported by boat from Singapore to Australia in September 1940.> In Australia, in the wake of the outbreak of World War II, he, Slawa, and two-year-old Eva were classified as enemy aliens upon their arrival due to their having arrived with German identity papers.
+They were deported by boat from Singapore to Australia in September 1940.
+In Australia, in the wake of the outbreak of World War II, he, Slawa, and two-year-old Eva were classified as enemy aliens upon their arrival due to their having arrived with German identity papers.
 The Australian government therefore interned the three of them for two years, from 1940 to 1942, in isolated Tatura Internment Camp 3 D with 295 other internees, mostly families.
 The internment camp was located near Shepparton, in the northern part of the state of Victoria.
 There, armed soldiers manned watchtowers and scanned the camp that was bordered by a barbed wire fence with searchlights, and other armed soldiers patrolled the camp.
 Petitions to Australian politicians, stressing that they were Jewish refugees and therefore being unjustly imprisoned, had no effect.
 The family later lived in St Kilda and East Malvern, and became Australian citizens.

-From 1945 to 1967 Duldig was art master at Mentone Grammar School.
+From 1945 to 1967, Duldig was art master at Mentone Grammar School.
 As a sculptor, he exhibited at Victorian Sculptors' Society, and was featured in the 1956 Olympic Games art festival, the Mildura Sculpture Triennials, and the Adelaide Festival of Arts.
 Works of his are displayed in the City of Caulfield, Melbourne General Cemetery War Memorial, Council House, the Australian National Gallery, and the Australian War Memorial.
 His works are also shown at the National Gallery of Victoria, the McClelland Gallery and Sculpture Park, and the Newcastle Region Art Gallery.

-He often used a minimalist style.
+He often used a Modernist style.
 In 1956 Duldig won the Victorian Sculptor of the Year Award.
 In 1968, his bronze statue in memory of fallen sportspeople who were killed in the Holocaust was unveiled in Tel Aviv, Israel.

 After his wife died in 1975, in 1983 he married Rosia Ida Dorin.

-In 1986 an annual lecture was established in his name by the National Gallery of Victoria.
+In 1986, an annual lecture was established in his name by the National Gallery of Victoria.

-In 2002 his daughter Eva founded the Duldig Studio in East Malvern, a not-for-profit public museum and art gallery, in her former family home.
+In 2002, his daughter Eva founded the Duldig Studio in East Malvern, a not-for-profit public museum and art gallery, in her former family home.
 It displays the works of her parents.